-The pain of divorce can be overwhelming for anyone, even if the divorce was something that you wanted.
+The pain of divorce can be crushing for anyone, even if the divorce was something that you wanted.
 After the divorce has been finalized, the healing process can begin.

-It can take time to heal emotionally.
-Taking time to grieve the loss of your marriage and the changes that come with it is important for a successful recovery journey.
+The healing process can take time.
+Grieving the loss of your marriage and the changes that come with it is important for a successful recovery journey.

-During the healing journey, it’s important to recognize that you will feel emotions, such as anger and sadness, and that this is completely normal.
+During the healing process, it’s important to recognize that you will feel emotions, such as anger and sadness, and that this is completely normal.

 Even divorce after abusive relationships can be difficult to navigate after years of marriage.
 But I can vouch for the fact that the pain that you are feeling will not last forever.
 With some time and effort on your part, you will be able to build a better future.

-Finding support, self-care, forgiveness, and hope for the future will go a long way in this healing journey.
+Finding support, self-care, forgiveness, and hope for the future will go a long way in this healing process.

 These words by JK Rowling “And so rock bottom became the solid foundation upon which I rebuilt my life” are a resounding explanation of what divorce can be if you embrace it, heal, and rebuild your life.